In today’s article and following lockdown restrictions, I thought I’d talk about something which could be a huge benefit to your training.

 Specialising with dumbbell lateral raises for side delts size

-I have made an article about specialising and how important this is.
+I have made an article about specialising and why it’s so important – so I’m just going to give you the quick version.
 As I just said above, specialising is focusing on what matters, and doing more of what matters!

 In practice, how would I hit this very high volume of dumbbell lateral raises sets?

-I would do my first sets of lateral raises (around 5) starting as “heavy” as I could and going close to failure for each set.
+I would do my first sets of lateral raises (around 5) starting as heavy as I could and going close to failure for each set.
+Ideally only 1-2 reps left in the tank.
 As it got harder, the number of repetitions I could do would decrease.
-For example, my 5 first sets would look like this:

 I would lower the load I was using so I could reach this number of repetitions again.
-Instead of carrying on with this first initial load and going down to 7, 6, 5 reps, I would prefer to lower the weights and aim for higher reps again.
+Instead of carrying on with this first initial load and going down to 7, 6, 5 reps, I would prefer to lower the weights and aim for the same reps again.

 What can you expect from specialising on dumbell lateral raises?